deb-intel/LPOTtest/_sources/README.md.txt

   <img src="docs/imgs/infrastructure.png" alt="Infrastructure" width=800 height=360>
 </a>

-Click on the image to enlarge it.
+Click the image to enlarge it.

 #### Workflow